 Yes!
 The most famous one is of course the Royal Family’s Scottish home, Balmoral Castle.
 It is open to the public from April to July, so plan to visit in late spring, early summer if it’s on your bucket list.
 You could also visit its stand-in from The Crown, Ardverikie Castle in Kinloch Laggan.

 Or visit the 14th-century Glamis Castle, the childhood home of Queen Elizabeth, the Queen Mother.
 You may also know that she purchased the Castle of Mey in the 1950s.
 You can visit the castle and its romantic walled garden, or you could also see its Crown stand-in, New Slains Castle in Aberdeenshire.

 In Edinburgh, don’t miss seeing the Crown Jewels of Scotland at Edinburgh Castle.
 You could also visit the Queen's official residence in the Scottish capital, the Palace of Holyroodhouse, down the Royal Mile.

 Edinburgh Castle has been an important part of Scotland’s history for almost a thousand years!
 Indeed, it was built upon a former volcano in 1103 and has been part of Edinburgh’s epic backdrop ever since.

 Explore Scottish castles with Nordic Visitor

 Wherever your Scottish adventure takes you, you’re sure to find some amazing castles to visit.
-Hire a car to reach off-the-beaten-track castles in the Scottish Highlands, where you’ll have the dramatic scenery to yourself, or join a small group tour to sit back, relax and learn about the complex history behind most Scottish castles.
+Choose a self-drive package to reach off-the-beaten-track castles in the Scottish Highlands, where you’ll have the dramatic scenery to yourself.

 Nordic Visitor can help arrange your tour, making it easy to book accommodation at any time of year and find the best transport links so you can discover as many castles as you want.